25-yr-old Nair Hospital resident doctor dies of dengue

-The 25-year-old working in the hospital succumbed on Tuesday, taking the death count to 15 this year
+The doctor, who was working in the hospital, became a victim of the dreaded disease and succumbed on Tuesday, taking the death count to 15 this year

 The monsoon is long over, but dreaded dengue still lurks around.
 A 25-year-old resident doctor from Nair Hospital succumbed to dengue haemorrhagic fever last morning, making him the 15th person to die of the deadly vector-borne disease.